sayakd006/firstgitdemo/README.md

 # firstgitdemo
-This is my first demo project for github.
+This is my first demo project on GitHub.
+Author - Sayak Das